Whether you are a computer novice or a computer expert there will be

 - ASP.
 Application Service Provider.

-Computer companies are hoping to provide you with programs and data
+Computer companies which provide you with programs and or data

 storage over the net for a rental, rather than buying them outright.

 - ATA drives.
 Merely means Advanced